Sanyam96/RecyclerView/README.md

 # RecyclerView

-Implementation of Recycler view in android - sample code
+Sample Code for implementation of Recycler view in android